visym/cap/docs/README.md

 * **Worldwide.**  Videos are collected from 780 collectors in 33 countries.
 * **Large-scale.**  We provide an open and easily downloaded training/validation set suitable for pre-training.

-This dataset will be associated with the [Open Fine-grained Activity Detection Challenge](https://openfad.nist.gov) to be launched in Spring 2022.
+This dataset will be associated with the [Open Fine-grained Activity Detection Challenge](https://openfad.nist.gov) to be launched in late summer 2022.
 We will evaluate activity classification in trimmed clips and temporal activity detection in untrimmed clips.

 ## Explorer